Spicy Szechuan Dumpling Soup

 One thing Nicole and I love about this spicy Szechuan soup is how many ways it can be served and enjoyed.
 Here are some of our favorite ideas:

-- Enjoy as a dinner – Serve a cup of soup with 8 dumplings for a filling meal.
+- Enjoy as a dinner – Serve a cup and a half of soup with 8 dumplings for a filling meal.

-- Serve as an appetizer or side – Serve a half cup of soup with 4 dumplings to go along with a larger Chinese dinner such as our General Tso’s Chicken!
+- Serve as an appetizer or side – Serve a half cup of soup with 4 dumplings to go along with a larger Chinese dinner such as our spicy General Tso’s chicken or pork lo mein!

 - Bring it to a potluck – Keep the soup and dumplings warm in a large crockpot for a crowd to easily enjoy!